 Push services from Gmail seem to work better with Inbox so that emails are received instantly and there is a constant count of how many unread emails I have in my Gmail inbox.
 I have both Apps on my iPhone screen and male always seems to arrive at Google Inbox first.

 The only problem I have with Google Inbox is that it doesn’t pick up groups from the Apple Address book.
 It picks up the contacts, so that you can send an email to anyone, but it doesn’t pick up the groups.
-This might be simply a matter of syncing your Apple address book with Gmail contacts but I haven’t found a great way to do that yet.
+Hence I retain Apple Mail to send bulk emails.

 Give it a try.